Kluvens/python_learning_notebook/README.md

 - Dictionaries are used to store data values in key:value pairs.
 - Dictionary items are ordered, changeable, and does not allow duplicates.
 - The values in dictionary items can be of any data type.
+- In Python, dictionary basically represents the implementation of hash table.

 ``` python
 # dictionary